VaAndCob/iPod-Smart-Dock/README.md

 # iPod-Smart-Dock-V1 (prototype)
+## This repository is open-source code for prototypes only.
 a dock station for iPod 30 pin (gen3, gen4, classic, video, nano, iPhone)
 - Remote control on web browsers with smartphones, tablets, notebooks, and PCs over WiFi 2.4GHz
-- Utilize iPod accessory protocol to query music, navigate and playback control
+- Utilize iPod accessory protocol to query music, navigate, and playback control

 ## [YOUTUBE](https://youtu.be/brp1ZJ7FeHw?si=_tc-UpiQPWjvWJQX)